emilyconway/uom_policy_dataset/Code of Good Research Conduct.md

 i.
 Misrepresentation of data, including suppression of relevant results/data or knowingly, recklessly or by gross negligence, presenting a flawed interpretation of data.|

-Code of Good Research Conduct, Version 2.1, May 2022 Page 2 of 5
+Code of Good Research Conduct, Version 2.1, May 2022 Page 3 of 5
 # Misconduct in Research

-- Misrepresentation of involvement, including inappropriate claims to authorship or attribution of work and denial of authorship/attribution to persons who have made an appropriate contribution.
-- Misrepresentation of interests, including failure to declare competing interests of researchers or funders of a study.
-- Misrepresentation of qualifications, experience and/or credentials.
+ii.
+Misrepresentation of involvement, including inappropriate claims to authorship or attribution of work and denial of authorship/attribution to persons who have made an appropriate contribution. iii.
+Misrepresentation of interests, including failure to declare competing interests of researchers or funders of a study. iv.
+Misrepresentation of qualifications, experience and/or credentials.
-- Undisclosed duplication of publication (self-plagiarism), including undisclosed duplicate submission of manuscripts for publication.
+v.
+Undisclosed duplication of publication (self-plagiarism), including undisclosed duplicate submission of manuscripts for publication.

 Improper dealing with allegations of research misconduct: failure to address possible infringements, such as attempts to cover up misconduct and reprisals against whistle-blowers, or failing to adhere appropriately to agreed procedures in the investigation of alleged research misconduct accepted as a condition of funding.